S10255731/Assignment-1/README.md

 Currently, the [official dota2](https://www.dota2.com/home) website only contains information about the hereoes, and the [unofficial dota2 wiki](https://dota2.fandom.com/wiki/Dota_2_Wiki) is under maintained and lacking in its user experience.
 This is because the unofficial wiki is built on fandom, which limits the design options.
 Hence, this website aims to replace the unofficial wiki and supplement the main website for in-game information.
 Being an official website, it is expected to be managed by Valve itself, which ensures that its content is accurate and up to date.
 It also comes with improvements to user-experience, such as more flexible designs and a notable lack of advertisments, which plagues the unofficial wiki.

+This website will be managed by both the community and the company.
+Users can apply to be a contributor, which gives them permission to edit articles and post guides.
+Moderators will be from Valve itself, making sure information is up-to-date and relevant, while guides are up to standards.

+## Notes for this README

+The three pages of drow ranger, bane and chaos knight will be categorised and referred to as the "hero information" page

 ## Design Process

 The goal of the design was to make a minimalistic wiki with organised content.
 I also wanted to keep the colour scheme and design elements similar to the main website.
+Despite the design of the official website and unofficial wiki, I wanted to go for a "softer look", with rounded corners, curlier fonts, etc. I found that this style of website worked best at making wikis that were both organised and aesthetic, although the inheritely dull assets of Dota2 still kept the website to a similar feel as the others.

 ##### The home page serves as the introductory page for the website.
-I decided to include recent game patches and upcoming content.
+I decided to include recent game patches, upcoming content., recently changed pages and trending guides.
+The top contributor list serves as a way to recognise users who actively contribute to the website, although it is a unncessary feature and thus removed in the mobile version of the website due to its awkwardness.

+- As a new user, I want to know what this website is about.
-- Since updates occur every few weeks, as a returning user, I want to quickly find any recent updates to the game so I know what is new.
+- As a returning user, I want to quickly find any recent updates to the game so I can stay up to date.
+I also want to know any new trends with the game.

 ##### The heroes page is as a list of all the heroes in the game for users to navigate to.
 I decided on having a list of heroes as well as filters.
 - As a user who is unfamiliar with the website, I want to easily be able to search and filter heroes to easily find them

-##### For the hero information page (drow ranger page), I decided on using a table-style design.
+##### For the hero information page, I decided on using a table-style design.
 This makes the content more organised.
 - As a user who is curious about the hero's information, I want to be able to quickly locate different sections of information in an easy-to-understand manner.